Want to enjoy a snowy and fairy-tale winter getaway? Here are the best winter destinations in Europe to add to your bucket list.

 Other important sights are just a bit further afield, like Peles Castle and the beautiful UNESCO-listed city of Sibiu.
 But in Poiana Brasov itself, there’s plenty to do!

-There are countless wonderful ski resorts in Poiana Brasov, many with excellent spa facilities and restaurants – after having sampled a couple, my favorite is Hotel Teleferic’s spa and restaurant, which are the highest quality in Poiana Brasov.
+There are countless wonderful ski resorts in Poiana Brasov, many with excellent spa facilities and restaurants – after having sampled a couple, my favorite is Hotel Teleferic’s spa and restaurant, which are of the highest quality in Poiana Brasov.

 You can also learn to ski at one of the many ski schools, take the lifts up to ski independently, enjoy hearty traditional Romanian foods like polenta and pork stew, or go snowshoeing in the beautiful forests surrounding Poiana Brasov.